 meet with me privately to discuss your work.

-read other poetry collections of your choice, to study how they are constructed.
+read other poetry collections of your choice, to better understand how they are made.

 swap work with one other poet in our group for peer feedback.